Royals vs. Reds: Betting Trends, Records ATS, Home/Road Splits

 Royals Betting Records & Stats

-- The Royals have gone 1-9 in games they were listed as the moneyline favorite (winning 10% of those games).
+- The Royals have won one of the 10 games they were favored on the moneyline this season (10%).

-- Kansas City has gone 1-5 (winning only 16.7% of its games) when playing as moneyline favorites of -120 or shorter.
+- Kansas City has gone 1-9 when playing as moneyline favorites with odds of -115 or shorter (10% winning percentage).

-- Kansas City has played in 65 games with set over/under, and have combined with opponents to go over the total 27 times (27-36-2).
+- Kansas City has combined with opponents to hit the over on the total 28 times this season for a 28-36-2 record against the over/under.

 - The Royals have collected a 5-6-0 record ATS this season (covering 45.5% of the time).